-Jodhpur is, for many, a must when visiting Rajasthan, and epitomizes all that the region is best known for; from golden deserts and crumbling forts, to luxurious palaces and opulent hotels.
+Jodhpur is, for many, a must when visiting Rajasthan.
+It epitomizes all that the region is best known for; from golden deserts and crumbling forts to luxurious palaces and opulent hotels.
 Uniquely, it still has its own living royal family and ruling maharaja, descendants of ancient dynasties who have passed down rich cultural legacies, and a vibrant cultural scene bursting with music and dance.
-The Jodhpur RIFF was created by the current maharaja, HH Gaj Singh II, in order to provide a stage to the region’s hugely talented but largely unheard folk musicians, as well as to bring life and visitors back into their magnificent 15th century fort.
-Rolling Stones’ front man, Sir Mick Jagger, is the International Patron.
+The Jodhpur RIFF was created by the current maharaja, HH Gaj Singh II, to provide a stage to the region’s hugely talented but largely unheard folk musicians, as well as to bring life and visitors back into their magnificent 15th-century fort.
+Rolling Stones’ frontman, Sir Mick Jagger, is the International Patron.

-Timed to coincide with Sharad Purnima, the brightest full moon of the year in north India, the dates of the Jodhpur RIFF are slightly different each year, though always fall in the month of October.
+Timed to coincide with Sharad Purnima (the brightest full moon of the year in north India), the dates of the Jodhpur RIFF are slightly different each year, though always fall in October.

-Having arrived at the fort in the afternoon, I was immediately whisked off to my luxury tent by a bumpy Jeep ride through the ramparts.
+Having arrived at the fort in the afternoon, I was immediately whisked off to my luxury tent on a bumpy Jeep ride through the ramparts.
 During the festival, the maharaja (or rather his hotel group, Jodhana Heritage) pitches 20 luxury tents inside the fort; very convenient for those who want to embrace every moment of the festival, as I did.
-Each spacious tent is carpeted and fitted with all the amenities one would expect of a hotel, including an en-suite bathroom, air-conditioning, and a comfy bed.
-At the far end of the campsite, meals are served for breakfast, lunch and dinner under a billowing canopy, with views over the blue-painted walls of the city below.
+Each spacious tent is carpeted and fitted with all the amenities one expects of a hotel, including an en-suite bathroom, air-conditioning, and a comfy bed.
+At the far end of the campsite, meals are served for breakfast, lunch and dinner under a billowing canopy, with views over the blue-painted walls of the city.

-As dusk approached I caught the Living Legends II performance.
+As dusk approached, I caught the Living Legends II performance.
 A hundred or so of us seated around the chattri (dome) were treated to 90 minutes of Sufi poetry and vocals from Sawan Khan Manganiyar.
-Reclining on white linen cushions and soaking up the spell-binding sound of the Manganiyars, whilst a huge bright moon lit the night sky above, I knew I was somewhere special.
+Reclining on white linen cushions and soaking up the spell-binding sound of the Manganiyars, while a vast bright moon lit the night sky above, I knew I was somewhere special.
 I don’t think there could be a place more enchanting than this for a music festival, where beyond the makeshift stage the magical Mehrangarh Fort looms before me.

-I then headed to the main stage – the Old Zenana Courtyard – for the evening’s main event, which kicked off with a haunting performance by the Manganiyars playing the kamaycha.
-Unique to Rajasthan, the kamaycha is today one of the world’s rarest instruments, and we were treated to a performance by one of its few living masters and arguably the most skillful, Ghewar Khan Manganiyar.
+I then headed to the main stage in the Old Zenana Courtyard for the evening’s key event.
+It kicked off with a haunting performance by the Manganiyars playing the kamaycha.
+Unique to Rajasthan, the kamaycha is today one of the world’s rarest instruments, and we were treated to a performance by one of its few living masters and arguably the most skilful, Ghewar Khan Manganiyar.
 The Kamaycha is a stringed instrument played with a bow, made of mango wood, and covered with goat’s skin.
-A small number of strings are made from goat intestine, whilst the other strings are made of steel.
+A small number of strings are made from goat intestine, while other strings are made of steel.
 The sound of these weird and wonderful instruments echoing off the fort walls was an unforgettable experience.